Meet The Locals – Olsson’s

 Olsson’s is the oldest family owned and operated salt company in Australia.
 Their story in Australia begun in 1878 when Olaus Olsson arrived in Melbourne from a small town in Sweden.
 Fast forward to today and they are one of the most respected salt companies used in some of Australia’s best restaurants ( currently in Quay, Bennelong, Dinner by Heston, Pilu, Coda + Qantas First Class to name a few).
 The Olsson’s Sea Salt Flake was recently awarded State winner in the 2016 Delicious.
 Produce Awards.

-Company director, Alex Olsson, daughter of the sole managing director, Charles Olsson, shares with us the fascinating reasons why they farm in the pristine Great Australian Bite, some surprising & helpful ways to use salt and what part of her job brings her the most satisfaction and joy.
+Company director, Alex Olsson, daughter of the sole managing director, Charles Olsson, shares with us the fascinating reasons why they farm in the pristine Great Australian Bite, some surprising & helpful ways to use salt and which part of her job brings her the most satisfaction and joy.

 What’s your food philosophy?